 How Fast/Long Does It Take For Chase Ultimate Rewards Points To Transfer to the Southwest Airlines Rapid Rewards Program?

-If you are doing this transfer for the first time, it may take a few days before the process is completed.
+If you make this transfer for the first time, it may take a few days to complete.

 Do Southwest Rapid Rewards Miles Expire?